How long have I been practicing as a counselling?

 I use a collaborative, non-judgemental, and respectful approach.
 I have a perspective that acknowledges gender role difference.
 I want to help you to develop emotional regulation skills that will help you to deal with challenging events that you may experience and to use those skills to improve all your relationships, especially your relationship with loved ones.
 Why waste another moment?

 I have a Bachelor of Social Science (Psychology Degree) and Master of Counselling qualification from the Queensland University of Technology.
 I also have a Cert IV in Assessment and Workplace Training.
 Additionally, I am an accredited provider of Level 4 Group Triple P (Positive Parenting Program).

 Before becoming a Counsellor, I worked as a tradesman for many years in the heavy industry both in the city and remote communities.
 Since then I have gained the above qualifications and the following experience.

 I have over 15 years experience as a Counsellor and have been presenting the Anger Regulation Program successfully for over four years.
 I am a past clinical member of the Queensland Counsellors Association Inc. However, I am now a Full Member of ACWA.
 ACWA Registration Number: HAY10270.

 Confidentiality is a critical element of a trusting professional relationship.
 Therefore, I treat with confidence any personal information about clients, whether obtained directly or by inference.

-Confidentiality applies to all verbal, written, recorded or computer stored material about the therapeutic context.
-All records, whether in written or any other form, will be protected with the strictest of confidence.
+Confidentiality applies to all verbal, written, recorded or computer-stored material about the therapeutic context.
+All records, whether in written or any other form, will be protected in the strictest of confidence.